You are currently viewing DIY Wall Mounted Console Table

 Then I took the table off the wall and drilled two holes for screws in each leg with a thin drill bit within those marks.

-Poured some wood glue within the marks on the face side of the legs and joined the stretcher with the legs with the two screws on each leg.
+Poured some wood glue within the marks on the face side of the legs and joined the stretcher with the legs with two screws on each leg.

 When the glue`s dry I filled the gaps around the legs with a wood putty.
 The gaps were around 15 mm (5/8″) deep, so I had to fill it twice, waiting for the first layer to dry.
 When the putty dried, I sanded it so to make it neat.